aalm/GD32_I2C_CAN_FIRMWARE/readme.md

 ## Respository Contents

-* minimal project configured using cmake
+* Keil project for windows, and cmake/gcc for linux.

 ## License